What motivated me to create this Web site?

 I have tried to create three main threads through this site:

 Of course, there have to be pictures!
-Sculpture is 3D, and intended to be seen from many different angles and with different lighting.
-My own sense of sculpture is very tactile — actually picking up a piece and feeling its heft and texture, turning it over in my hand.
+Sculpture exists in three dimensions, and you see it best from many different angles and with different lighting.
+My own sense of sculpture is very tactile–picking up a piece and feeling its heft and texture, turning it over in my hand.
 Trying to capture that in 2D, without distortion, or leaving out important details is tricky.
 Over time, I have developed some approaches to capture the feel of the piece, through effects like tweaking the lighting or using sharp angles and shadows.
 In this way, the photo conveys more of the heart of the piece, rather than simply recording its form, texture and color.

 We often talk about how art speaks to us, but how then does the work speak back to the artist?
-Something I have observed is the way the process of creation is, itself, a two way conversation between myself and the medium or piece as it begins to form.
+I have observed that the process of creation is, itself, a two way conversation between myself and the medium or piece as it begins to form.
 Sometimes, the conversation is… less than cooperative, as I wrestle with both the technical and composition difficulties of getting the medium to perform as I wish, to reflect the internal image I see.
 At times, it is a dialogue as I see concepts emerging which I may not have originally envisioned.
-The title of a work may even come to me as subtle details begin to come togeher.
+The title of a work may even come to me as subtle details begin to come together.

 But the conversation doesn’t end there.
 The work speaks to those who observe it.
-Once a piece is finished, what I most look forward to is the continuing dialogue between you, as the observer, and the piece.
+Once I have finished a piece, what I most look forward to is the continuing dialogue between you, as the observer, and the piece.
 I value your comments and feedback, more than you can imagine.
 As you tell me what you see, it feeds back into my own process, understanding what I am doing, and how the symbols and artifacts which I have incorporated work together to affect you.
 Please — leave me a note, a comment, or some other reaction.
 I will make my own best effort to respond back.
 I value what you have to say!